 A Note on Seasonality

-Even though you can make this recipe year-round, I encourage you to make it during the summer months when fresh cherry tomatoes are at their peak (tomato season).
+Even though you can make this recipe year-round, I encourage you to make it (and other Fresh Summer Recipes) during the summer months when fresh cherry tomatoes are at their peak (tomato season).
 This recipe is especially delicious with homegrown garden tomatoes.
 If you don't grow your own tomatoes, find locally grown ones at a farmer’s market or grocery store near you.

 You only need a few ingredients, most of which are pantry and fridge staples.